Chow1357/PH510_task1/README.md

  the output for 'run_code_mpi_only_best_efficient_allcores.sh' is the output file '' this is where you can find comparable numerical results for the code being run in parallel and in serial.

+there are two extra job scripts that can be useful.
+'run_code_mpi_only_best_efficient_allcores.sh' runs the efficient code and the original code on rank numbers (1,2,3,4...,16) run after run after run.

+'run_code_only_efficient_allcores.sh' runs only the efficient code on all the different number of cores run after run after run, with a warm up at the start incase mpi module needs a warm up run to not affect the recorded runs.